-Figure 42: The average number of articles per individual hazard category for the last 5 years.
+Figure 2: The average number of articles per individual hazard category for the last 5 years.
 Dark colour is total number of articles and light colour is articles including climate change.
-(Number of articles in figure 2a or b/total recorded hazards for each hazard type in figure 1)

 3.3 how often is climate change discussed in these news articles in relation to weather hazards?